 Over the years, our society’s values have shifted and extroversion has become the ideal.
 We praise assertiveness, group acceptance, and external accomplishment rather than quiet reflection, solitude, and careful decision-making.

 Sadly, the standards of being outgoing and active have been woven into every school and institution that an introverted child encounters.
 At a younger and younger age, children are spending time in group day cares and preschools.
 When they begin formal schooling, they spend 6-7 hours a day with 20 or 30 other children, all the while being encouraged to participate and work in groups.
 This is challenging for introverts, who do better at home during their early years and adapt more successfully to group settings as they grow older, writes Dr. Laney.

 7. They socialize differently than extroverts.

 They may have just one or two close friends and count everyone else as an acquaintance, because introverts seek depth in relationships not breadth.
-They probably won’t spend as much time socializing as extroverted kids, and they will likely need to go off on their own after a while to recharge their energy.
+They probably won’t spend as much time socializing as extroverted kids, and they’ll likely need to go off on their own after a while to recharge their energy.
 Like introverted adults, introverted kids have limited social energy.
 Too much time spent socializing might result in tears, meltdowns, and bad moods.

 Introverted vs. Extroverted Children